Leggy String of Pearls — Wide Bead Spacing and Weak Strands

 Prevention

-- Rotate the pot quarterly so all sides receive equal light exposure
+- Rotate the pot every few weeks so all sides of the basket receive roughly equal light exposure over time

-- Add a grow light if natural light is below 4 hours of direct sun equivalent
+- Add a dedicated grow light if natural daylight falls short of roughly four hours of direct-equivalent brightness

 Quick Summary